danieleteti/delphimvcframework/README.md

 - ✅ Improved!
 PostgreSQL, FirebirdSQL, Interbase and SQLite now support tablename and fields with spaces.

+- ✅ Improved!
+Now `TMVCStaticFileMiddleware` is able to manage high-level criteria to show/hide/mask specific files in the documetn web root.
+Check [Issue 548](https://github.com/danieleteti/delphimvcframework/issues/548) and the updated sample `samples\middleware_staticfiles\` for more info.

 - ⚡New!
 Mechanism to customize the JWT claims setup using the client request as suggested in [issue495](https://github.com/danieleteti/delphimvcframework/issues/495)

 - ⚡New!
 Added `TMVCActiveRecord.Merge<T>(CurrentListOfT, ChangesOfT)` to allow merge between two lists of `TMVCActiveRecord` descendants using `UnitOfWork` design pattern.
 Check the button "Merge" in demo "activerecord_showcase".